-A Course in Miracles has clear roots in Christian Science.
+A Course in Miracles has clear roots in Christian Science, a nineteenth century religion that suggests sickness is an illusion that only prayer can heal.
 Both Helen Schucman and Bill Thetford had a relationship with that tradition in their childhoods.
-Strains of it are evident throughout the text and workbook, particularly with respect to healing and atonement.
+Thematic strains of Christian Science are evident throughout the text and workbook, particularly with respect to healing and atonement.

 For example, in “Atonement and Eucharist” from Science and Health, Mary Baker Eddy sees atonement as an end to our separation from God.